gokula-nandhan-2/webDesignAndDevelopment-IIT/README.md

 ## ▶️ How to Run

 1. Download or clone the project
-2. Open any `filename.html` in a modern web browser
+2. Open any htm file in a modern web browser
 3. Interact with the form to preview your webpage and see real-time updates

 ---